3.Planning an assembly on citizenship

-Mrs Makoha, from a small rural school in Uganda, invited the Regional District Commissioner (RDC) to visit her Primary 5 class of 56 pupils.
-The RDC brought with him a photograph of the president, the national flag, coat of arms/national emblem, his identity card and passport.
-He explained to the children about the importance of these things in being a Ugandan.
+Mrs Nimako, from a small rural school in Ghana, invited the local assembly man to visit her Primary 5 Class of 56 pupils.
+The assembly man brought with him a photograph of the president, the national flag, coat of arms/national emblem, his identity card and passport.
+He explained to the children about the importance of these things in being a Ghanaian.
 He explained what the different parts of the flag symbolise.
 They also sang the national anthem and made a list of all the events where they sing the national anthem.

-After the visit, Mrs Makoha organised the class in small groups around their desks and asked them to discuss why it is important for them to be a citizen of Uganda.
+After the visit, Mrs Nimako organised the pupils in small groups around their desks and asked them to discuss why it is important for them to be citizens of Ghana.
 She moved around the class and guided the groups to stay focused on the task and to listen to each other’s ideas.

 Key Activity: Presenting learning in a school assembly

 Ask your head teacher if you can hold a school assembly on ‘Being a good citizen’.